Prethea-Phoenixia/safety_rag/README.md

 ./rag/judge_server.sh stop all         # note: `stop` takes `all`, not `both` ./rag/judge_server.sh status
 ```

-Flags are fixed in the script: `--split-mode tensor` on `CUDA_VISIBLE_DEVICES=0,1`,
-`--ctx-size 8192 --parallel 2` (context is split **per slot**, so each request
-gets 4096 tokens — with more parallel slots long judge prompts truncate
-mid-JSON), and `--reasoning off` (without it the Qwen judge's thinking mode
-eats the 1024-token output budget).
-Judge sampling is hardcoded identically
-for both judges in `rag/judge_openai.py`: temp 0.7, top_k 20, top_p 1.0,
-min_p 0.0, repeat_penalty 1.0, max_tokens 1024, seed 0.
+Flags are fixed in the script: `--split-mode tensor` on `CUDA_VISIBLE_DEVICES=0,1`,`--ctx-size 8192 --parallel 2` (context is split **per slot**, so each request gets 4096 tokens — with more parallel slots long judge prompts truncate mid-JSON), and `--reasoning off` (without it the Qwen judge's thinking mode eats the 1024-token output budget).
+Judge sampling is hardcoded identically for both judges in `rag/judge_openai.py`: temp 0.7, top_k 20, top_p 1.0, min_p 0.0, repeat_penalty 1.0, max_tokens 1024, seed 0.

+Adjust server scripts, `CUDA_VISIBLE_DEVICES` and `--parallel` flags as necessary if using different setups.

 ---